math-reis/python-basic-projects/simple-graphics/README.md

-# Simple Graphics
+# Simple Charts
-Simple graphics programmed in Python.
+Simple charts programmed in Python.

 Library used: Matplotlib.